spatialaudio/python-sounddevice/CONTRIBUTING.rst

 ... where ``-e`` stands for ``--editable``.

-If you used the ``--recursive`` option when cloning, the dynamic libraries for Mac OS X and Windows should be available.
+If you used the ``--recursive`` option when cloning, the dynamic libraries for *macOS* and *Windows* should already be available.
 If not, you can get the submodule with::

    git submodule update --init

-If you make changes to the documentation, you can re-create the HTML pages using Sphinx_.
+If you make changes to the documentation, you can locally re-create the HTML pages using Sphinx_.
 You can install it and a few other necessary packages with::

    python3 -m pip install -r doc/requirements.txt --user